InEngine-NET/InEngine.NET/docs-src/commands.md

 inengine.exe -pInEngine.Core
 ```

-The **InEngine.Core** library is itself a plugin that contains queue-related and other commands.
+The ==InEngine.Core== library is itself a plugin that contains queue-related and other commands.
 As an example, this is the help output for the core plugin.

 ```text